redis-developer/redis-playground/docs/temp/writable-plan.md

 - Change the redis key prefix of shared custom query
 - reduce fashion ds from 10k products to 1k products (min data in each dataset)
 - Have a architecture doc for this project which other tech team can understand
+- allow popular data type commands only
+- test each query in unit test to check its accuracy

 ## UI

 - Have pop up if any write command issued for first time, which shows some info and button to create new user with data
+- Display userId in UI

+##

+Explain expiry logic (slide)

+---

+On every API call , if userId exists in header: